Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Do I Know If My Lender Allows Prepayments?

 There’s a lot of fine print on a loan contract that outlines all the nitty-gritty about your obligations, which is why it’s important to read your contract in detail before you sign on the dotted line.
-And among all the details of the contract to pay attention to, prepayment penalties are an important one.
+And among all the contract details to pay attention to, prepayment penalties are one of the most important.

 Why Do Lenders Charge A Fee For Paying Off A Loan Early?